Visa Application Costs

 It is advisable to bring some cash with you to get you started once you arrive in China.
-Shop around in your home country to compare which of the various money exchange companies can offer you the best rate (in the UK, Money Saving Expert’s currency comparison is a good website!).
+Shop around in your home country to compare which of the various money exchange companies can offer you the best rate.

 China is a more cash-based society than you may be used to, and you will get used to carrying around more cash than you would have back at home.
-Bear in mind that the largest bank note available is 100 Yuan, so if you exchange a few hundred pounds you will be given a sizeable chunk of notes in return!
+Bear in mind that the largest bank note available is 100 Yuan.

 Plan for Costs During Your First Month in China

-Plan for your first month in China.
+Plan for your first month in China, as it may be up to 4 weeks before you receive your first pay check.
 Remember that unless your accommodation will be provided by the school, you will likely need to pay your first month’s rent, plus a deposit equal to another one or two months’ worth of rent.

 Even if your accommodation will be provided, you should consider living costs until your first pay check, plus an emergency fund.
 A credit card, for emergencies, can come in handy for this.